ridhamsood-rrc/Assignment_1_ISD/README.md

 ## Encapsulation

-[use this section to explain how Encapsulation was achieved in the BankAccount class.]
+The Encapsulation in the BankAccount class was achieved by defining various functions and methods.
+Firstly, I defined the private attributes like __account_number and making it accessible by defining methods and properties.